What is MSTI?

 - to provide a clear pathway to assist students to complete general education requirements, major coursework, and CCOE credential program,

-- and to offer financial support through reimbursement of CSET fees and early field experience.
+- and to offer financial support through stipends, reimbursement of certain credential related fees, e.g. EdTPA, CSET fees.

 What does MSTI have to offer?